 Nancy Hayes Kilgore is the winner of the 2016 Vermont Writers Prize.
 She is the author of two novels, Wild Mountain (Green Writers Press, 2017) and Sea Level, a 2011 ForeWord Reviews Book of the Year.
 Nancy has published in the anthology Times They Were A-Changing: Women Remember the 60s and 70s, in literary journals, as a Vermont Public Radio Commentator, and online at Grandparents.com.

-Formerly a parish pastor (Presbyterian and Congregational,) Nancy has been a pastoral counselor(psychotherapist) for over twenty-five years and does occasional coaching for writers.
+Formerly a parish pastor (Presbyterian and Congregational,) Nancy has been a pastoral counselor(psychotherapist) for over twenty-five years and leads workshops on writing and spirituality.

 from reviews of Wild Mountain:

 “Kilgore weaves a tight tale about the complications of a community at odds….Wild Mountain is a quiet, beautiful novel full of sensuous descriptions of rural Vermont and the lives of those who reside there….The book’s central problem—our inability to communicate and understand—is what makes this book’s central message so relevant today.” —Lambda Literary.org